terales/blackbird-docs/src/content/docs/apps/Anthropic.mdx

 There is only one action - **Create completion** <br/>
 Action has the following input values in order to configure the generated response:

-- Model (Claude 2.1, Claude 2, Claude Instant)
+- Model (Claude 2.1, Claude 2, Claude Instant, Claude 3 Sonnet, Claude 3 Opus)
 - Prompt
 - Max tokens to sample
 - Temperature